Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 Industrial Demolition & Renovation

-Demolition of pre-1980 industrial facilities, manufacturing plants, and commercial buildings frequently involves lead-painted structural steel and concrete.
+Demolition of pre-1980 industrial facilities and commercial buildings frequently involves lead-painted structural steel.
 Paint chip analysis determines OSHA lead standard applicability and EPA RRP Rule requirements.
 TCLP testing of generated debris determines hazardous waste disposal requirements before work begins.

 Shipbuilding, Ship Repair & Marine Industry